rhobernardi/nodejs-mongodb-docker/README.md

     [*] Database connected on port 27017.
 ```

-When ready, the API can be accessed following the documentation attached.
+When ready, the API can be accessed following the attached documentation.

 ## API documentation